aabmets/useful-scripts/README.md

 # Useful Scripts
 Repo to showcase various useful scripts.

-* Optimize Remote Databases
+* optimize remote databases
     - These scripts execute OPTIMIZE on a remote cluster of MySQL databases in a parallel fashion.
-* deprecated.py
+* various/deprecated.py
     - This Python decorator wraps a property, a function or a class with a deprecation warning.